octokit/octokit.rb/README.md

 If something doesn't work on one of these Ruby versions, it's a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.
+This library may inadvertently work (or seem to work) on other Ruby implementations, but support will only be provided for the versions listed above.

 If you would like this library to support another Ruby version, you may